JUNIPER BERRY ESSENTIAL OIL (JUNIPERUS COMMUNIS):

 Botanical Name: Juniperus communis

 Part Typically Used: Berries

 Strength of Initial Aroma: Crisp, woody, sweet, earthy, with almost a hidden fruity note.

 Juniper oil can be extracted from the berries, as well as the needles and wood.
-Juniperus Communis oil extracted from the berries is a more superior essential oil than that extracted from the twigs and needles.
-Do not confuse Juniper Berry essential oil with Cade essential oil, which is distilled from Juniper Wood (Juniperus Oxycedrus).
+Juniperus communis oil extracted from the berries is a more superior essential oil than that extracted from the twigs and needles.
+Do not confuse juniper berry oil with cade oil, which is distilled from juniper wood (Juniperus oxycedrus).